Alper-Celik/java_examples/README.md

-some examples are a bit messy code wise since i wasn't planning on making the repo public at the first place. i am trying to improve it thouh
+some examples are a bit messy code wise since i wasn't planning on making the repo public at the first place. i am trying to improve it though